dganai/monday-clone/README.md

 # Monday CRM Clone

 This is a Monday CRM Clone built with React, Express, and Axios.
 The clone has multiple pages that allow you to create new tickets, edit existing tickets, and delete tickets.
+DataStax Astra is used for the database with Google Cloud.

 This was a learning project.
 It is not for deployment.